 The platform we all use to create and edit FutureLearn courses.

 The course proposal is a high-level outline of a course you’re planning to create, including a description of how long the course will take, what topics will be covered, and who the target audience is.
-It should be submitted to FutureLearn through Course Creator 6 to 9 months before your course start date.
-Find out more.
+Find out more about course proposals.

-An inbox monitored by FutureLearn’s Course Delivery Coordinators.
+An inbox monitored by FutureLearn’s Learning Technologists.
 Email firstname.lastname@example.org if you need assistance with course notices/emails, Course Creator functionality, account permissions, Partners Site access, or any technical issues you are experiencing with the platform.

 A ‘teacher’ on a FutureLearn course who has specialist knowledge of the subject.
 Educators don’t have to be personally involved in every course run, but they do appear as characters in course materials — for example, their names and profile pictures will be attached to quiz hints and feedback.
 Find out more about educator presence in FutureLearn courses.